All posts by EEadmin

 Have a suitable venue?
 (Or would like a talk at your venue) contact me tesla@extremeeectronics.co.uk

-Details of past events are here https://www.extremeelectronics.co.uk/cambridge-teslathon/ and here https://www.extremeelectronics.co.uk/nottingham-gaussfest/
+Details of past events are here http://www.extremeelectronics.co.uk/nottingham-gaussfest/ and http://www.extremeelectronics.co.uk/cambridge-teslathon/

 Flashing Light Prize 2017 – 2